John Francis Daley

 As expected, Brooks’s reintegration is shaky.
 Max and Annie invite him over for a game night with their friends, and the night is predictably full of embarrassing stories and attempts to make Max look bad.
 This is topped at the end of the gathering when Brooks invites everyone over for his own game night at the mansion he’s renting out while in town.
 Subtly saying that what Max and Annie offered was underwhelming, Brooks promises his shindig will be a true blue night to remember.

 What follows is an absurd albeit wickedly funny comedy thriller, sometimes resembling David Fincher’s The Game (1997) in the way it turns structural deception into an art.
-But here, I was less focused on all the twists thrown my way (though they are pretty spotlessly executed) and more on how exquisite almost every one of the extended comic sequences is designed and delivered.
+But here, I was less focused on all the twists thrown my way (though they are pretty spotlessly executed) and more on how exquisitely almost every one of the extended comic sequences is designed and delivered.
 Goldstein, Daley, and Perez find a delectable middle ground between old-fashioned slapstick, cringe comedy, and action-movie overkill.
-The actors are so effortlessly funny, we almost forget how difficult it is to act in a comedy where much of the laughs are supposed to seem accidental and spontaneous.
-(McAdams is particularly great here, her timing as sharp as greats like Katharine Hepburn and Carole Lombard.)
+The actors are so effortlessly funny, we almost forget how difficult it is to act in a comedy where much of the laughs are supposed to seem accidental.
+(McAdams is particularly great here — a nü-Carole Lombard.)

 We’re quick to want to consider movies like Game Night throwaway.
 The film itself is essentially supposed to be a comedy we use and abuse for somewhere north of 90 minutes, likely to forget it a short while after departing the theater.
 But while watching it, I couldn’t help but treasure it: in our cynical times, something as comedically immaculate and comprehensively fun as Game Night feels necessary.
 A-